cyberspace7/release-action/README.md

 ### Permissions

 > [!IMPORTANT]
-> Make sure to enable GitHub Actions to create pull requests in your repository settings.
+> Make sure to check the following permission in your repository settings:
+> "Allow GitHub Actions to create and approve pull requests".

 This action requires the following permissions in order to work: